-(i) the Respondent is not known or in any way related to the Complainant or any PMI affiliate and is not authorized to use the IQOS trademark;

-(ii) the Respondent is not an authorized distributor or reseller of the IQOS system;

-(iii) the criteria for a bona fide offering of goods or services as established in Oki Data Americas, Inc. v.
-ASD, Inc., WIPO Case No. D2001-0903, are not met (given that the Respondent is not only offering the Complainant's products but also competing products and accessories of other commercial origin);

-(iv) the disputed domain name in itself suggests at least an affiliation with the Complainant and its IQOS trademark, as the disputed domain name wholly reproduces the Complainant's registered IQOS trademark together with the non-distinctive addition, namely the geographical term "thai";

-(v) the website to which the disputed domain name resolves uses the Complainant's official product images without authorization what further supports the false impression that the disputed domain name is endorsed by the Complainant, which it is not;

-(vi) the website to which the disputed domain name resolves does not include any information regarding the identity of the provider of the website which further serves to perpetuate the false impression of an official commercial relationship between the disputed domain name and the Complainant; and

-(vii) as the Complainant's IQOS system is primarily distributed through official / endorsed stores, Internet users / relevant consumers will be misled regarding the relationship between the disputed domain name and the Complainant, and will falsely believe the website under the disputed domain name to be an official / endorsed distributor; in addition to that, the illegitimacy of the Respondent's use of the disputed domain name is further shown by the fact that the Complainant does not currently offer for sale its IQOS system in Thailand, and the online shop provided under the disputed domain name creates the false impression that the Complainant has officially introduced the IQOS system into the Thai market.
+- (i) the Respondent is not known or in any way related to the Complainant or any PMI affiliate and is not authorized to use the IQ and/or IQOS trademarks; - (ii) the Respondent is not an authorized distributor or reseller of the IQOS system; - (iii) the criteria for a bona fide offering of goods or services as established in Oki Data Americas, Inc. v.
+ASD, Inc, WIPO Case No. D2001-0903 are not met (given that the Respondent is not only offering the Complainant's products but also including links to third party websites offering competing tobacco products and accessories of other commercial origin); - (iv) the disputed domain name in itself suggests at least an affiliation with the Complainant and its IQ and IQOS trademarks, as the disputed domain name wholly reproduces the Complainant's registered IQ trademark and is highly similar/phonetically almost identical to the Complainant's registered IQOS trademark together with the non-distinctive additions, namely the letter "s" and/or numerical "34"; - (v) the website to which the disputed domain name resolves has used the Complainant's official product images without authorization what further supports the false impression that the disputed domain name is endorsed by the Complainant, which it is not; - (vi) the website to which the disputed domain name has resolved does not include any information regarding the identity of the provider of the website which further serves to perpetuate the false impression of an official commercial relationship between the disputed domain name and the Complainant; and - (vii) as the Complainant's IQOS system is primarily distributed through official / endorsed stores, Internet users / relevant consumers will be misled regarding the relationship between the disputed domain name and the Complainant, and will falsely believe the website under the disputed domain name to be an official / endorsed distributor; in addition to that, the illegitimacy of the Respondent's use of the disputed domain name is further shown by the fact that the Complainant does not currently offer for sale its IQOS system in Türkiye, and the online shop provided under the disputed domain name creates the false impression that the Complainant has officially introduced the IQOS system into the Turkish market.